Chisos Basin Campground Overview

 RecreationThis campground is a hub for hikers.
 Some of the park's most spectacular and popular trails are nearby, including the Lost Mine Trail, the Window Trail, the South Rim Trail and the Pinnacles Trail, with its access to the park's highest point, Emory Peak (elevation 7,825 ft.).
 Campers can find the trailheads for most of these trails in the main Chisos Basin area a mile or so further down the basin road from the campground.

 Access to the river is approximately 30 miles away, where visitors can canoe, kayak and fish.

 The Chisos Basin Campground has 60 individual campsites.
-The campground is reservable year-round.
-Beginning June 1, 2021, all campsites will be reservable, some six months in advance, some two weeks in advance.
-Site #s 8-9, 11-15, 37 (ADA), and 47 - 60 are reservable only 2 weeks in advance.
+The campground is reservable year-round, some sites six months in advance, some two weeks in advance.
+Site #s 8 - 10, 12 - 15, 31, 37 (ADA), 48 - 60 are reservable only 2 weeks in advance.
 There is no first-come, first served camping.
 There are a few sites set aside for administrative use.

-Because of the size of each campsite, they are more suitable to tent camping than RVs or trailers, though both are allowed.
+Because of the size of each campsite, they are more suitable to tent camping than RVs or trailers, though both are allowed at some campsites.
 Each site comes with a picnic table, charcoal grill and bear-proof food storage container, and some sites come with picnic shelters for shade.
 Sites are generally rocky and not level.
-All campsites are within easy walking distance to drinking water and toilets, and a dump station is provided for RVs and trailers.
+Most campsites are within easy walking distance to drinking water and toilets, and a dump station is provided for RVs and trailers.

 The dump station is oddly situated and requires EXTRA long hoses, as it's on the right side of the road, opposite from most RV sewer outlets.
 Another more easily utilized dump station is located at Rio Grande Village.